 Learn how The Hyde Amendment affects funding for abortions.

 HEALTH Program Description:

-The Health Equity & Access Leadership Training Hub (hereinafter The HEALTH Program) is the newly established grant program of the National Women’s Health Network.
-The aim of The HEALTH Program is to shift paradigms and shape policies from grassroots-to-grasstops by helping build the capacity of organizations and bolstering their engagement in high impact legislative advocacy efforts.
-The HEALTH Program’s main areas of focus include: (1) addressing health inequities that disproportionately impact historically and systematically marginalized communities, (2) expanding healthcare access through legislative advocacy, and (3) improving health outcomes for women—in all their diversities—across the lifespan.
+The Health Equity & Access Leadership Training Hub (hereinafter The HEALTH Program) is the newly established grant program of The NWHN.
+The HEALTH Program aims to shift paradigms and shape policies from grassroots-to-grasstops by helping build the capacity of organizations and bolstering their engagement in high-impact legislative advocacy efforts.
+The HEALTH Program’s main areas of focus include (1) addressing health inequities that disproportionately impact historically and systematically marginalized communities, (2) expanding healthcare access through legislative advocacy, and (3) improving health outcomes for women—in all their diversities—across the lifespan.

 The primary purpose of this podcast is to educate and entertain.
 All views expressed by the persons featured on the Your Health Unlocked podcast are their own and do not reflect the opinions of the NWHN or its affiliates.
 Information provided in this podcast does not constitute medical advice.
 Consult your own provider for any medical issues that you may be experiencing.